How do Hashtags Work? Guide for 2023

 04 Niche hashtags

 Each of us is a niche.
 What’s yours?
 I’m into #cycling, #travel, #foodporn and #ContentMarketing.
 Niche hashtags are used to reach and join conversations about specific topics relevant to you.
 Remember that it’s much more than just #NicheNameHashtag – each niche has much more hashtags within you should use to make your content trending and reach a wide audience.

 Wedding hashtags, startup hashtags, Wednesday hashtags, fashion hashtags, or food hashtags hold even more hashtags within these categories.
-Here’s a few words on how to find other trending hashtags for your niche on Instagram.
+Here’s a few words on how to find hashtags for your niche on Instagram.

 05 Location hashtags